 This is absolutely remarkable as in all previously published theory and observations 50 MHz Sporadic-E signals usually never exceed 7,000 km by multi hop, and there should be no F2 or TEP propagation, unless at solar cycle maximum, which we most definitely are not.

-Therefore it is probable that these remarkable distances were likely achieved by a combination of TEP and Sporadic-E.
+However it appears these remarkable distances were, after all, likely achieved by a combination of TEP and Sporadic-E.